 Except – of course – that Rob’s as loyal as a Labrador and, unlike Schubert, won’t leave his Exeter Symphony unfinished; that’s even assuming the aforementioned tractor has enough grunt to plough through the roadblocks that the Chiefs’ CEO, Tony Rowe, will be nailing across the lower reaches of the M5 as we speak.
 So maybe Rob’s the job for, say, 2019; in which case what does the RFU do in the here and now?

 Well, for what it’s worth, I have a hunch, a hunch – let’s not forget – being ‘an unqualified feeling or guess based on intuition rather than fact and not necessarily a point of view that signifies a deeply held, personal belief or desire’.
-Forgive the small print but if the RFU appoints ‘Jumpin’’ Jake White first thing tomorrow morning, I don’t want people pointing at me in the street and laughing.
+Forgive the small print but if the RFU appoints ‘Jumpin’ Jake White first thing tomorrow morning, I don’t want people pointing at me in the street and laughing.
 I get enough of that already.

-Okay, here goes ‘The Hunch’.
+Okay, so here goes with ‘The Hunch’.
 Sometime in the next few days, the RFU will rustle up a prestige vehicle – I’m guessing, given that the Mensch from Munich sponsor the team, it’ll be a BMW 7 series or similar – they’ll stick Lawrence Dallaglio in the back seat next to a big, blank cheque, they’ll chauffeur him over the Severn Estuary and they’ll tell him not to come back without Warren Gatland and Shaun Edwards.
 Obviously – aside from the big, blank cheque – they’ll need to stump up an extra £6.50 to get Lawrence over the bridge but if England’s purest patriot – the most iron-willed purveyor of fire and brimstone that ever drew breath in a dressing room – can’t persuade his old muckers from Wasps to take the English shilling, no one can.

 Gatland and Edwards?
 Well, look at it from the RFU’s point of view.
 Hansen and Henry are non-starters, White and Mallett aren’t quite as vogue as they were four years ago – I’m trying to be polite – Schmidt didn’t exactly have a stellar World Cup and – besides -has just taken out Irish citizenship, Cheika – unquestionably – DID have a stellar World Cup but gives every appearance of wearing green and gold boxer shorts and Eddie Jones’s vowels might prove a little too long for the RFU Management Board.
 Frankly, Jones and Ritchie would make for an even Odder Couple than Matthau and Lemmon.